jmoran40/engr3/README.md

 ### Assignment Description

-Write your assignment description here.
-What is the purpose of this assignment?
-It should be at least a few sentences.
+In this assignment I was tasked with creating an Onshape model of a hanger using a provided drawing with measurements.

 ### Evidence